-The Lewis Institute – will continue to lead social justice initiatives that advance diversity of all kinds.
+Institute for Social Innovation – will continue to lead social justice initiatives that advance diversity of all kinds.

 Glavin Office of International Education – provides ongoing Global Mindset trainings for students and staff to: explore our complex identities and how bias and stereotypes shape our assumptions and actions; and to increase our competencies to engage effectively and appropriately, across differences, in varying cultural contexts.